The archaeological site οf Apodoulou in Amari

-The main settlement dates back to the Protopalatial (ca. 1900-1700 BC) period and was destroyed by fire at its decline.
-After the destruction, the space was also used during the next period, the Neopalatian (1700-1650 BC).
+The main settlement dates back to the Protopalatial period (circa 1900-1700 BC) and was destroyed by fire at the end of the period.
+After the destruction, the site was used during the next period, the Neopalatial (1700-1650 BC).
+The overall area of the settlement is estimated at 3.500 sq.m.
+The excavated protopalatial building complexes cover an area of 625 sq.m.

-Complex A, with a total extent of 225 sq.m., has been almost completely excavated.
-It included a complex of extensive storage and workshop spaces, communicating with each other.
-The findings of these areas are mainly stone tools and storage vessels of all sizes.
-The case of a large warehouse is typical, where a total of sixteen pithoi were found placed in two rows along its SW side, one higher on a bench and the second lower on the floor, in Room 3 of the Complex.
-Two clay pottery disks were found in an adjacent two-level space, Room 6, which had been used as a pottery workshop.
-An interesting architectural element is the Γ-shaped staircase in Room 9, which contained, probably placed on shelves, more than 118 pots.
+Complex A, with a total area of 225 sq.m., has been almost entirely excavated.
+It was a complex of extensive storage and working spaces, which communicated with each other.
+The finds from these areas are mainly stone tools and storage vessels of all sizes.
+The case of a large storeroom (Space 3) is typical, where a total of sixteen (16) pithoi were found placed in two rows along its southwestern side, one higher on a desk and the second lower on the floor.
+In an adjacent two-level room (Area 6), which had been used as a pottery workshop, a potter’s wheel was found.
+An interesting architectural feature is the Γ-shaped staircase in Space 9, which contained, probably on shelves, more than one hundred and eighteen (118) vases.

-The vessels examined come mainly from complex A and, to a lesser extent, from complexes B and D, as well as from District 1 of the excavation of Sp.
+The studied pottery comes mainly from complex A and to a lesser extent from complexes B and D, as well as from Sector 1 of the excavation of Sp.
 Marinatos.
-They are dated to the Protopalatial period (1900-1700 BC), mainly its last phase (1700 BC), and less in some spots of the excavated area are dated to the Neopalatial (1700-1650 BC) period.
-They include handleless and one-handled cups, deep and shallow open bowls of small size, basins, pithoi and small pithoi, jugs, side-spouted jars, jar-teapots, and many miniature vases.
-Most vases from Apodoulou are also found at Monastiraki, Phaistos, Agia Triada, Kamilari, and Kommos.
+It dates to the Protopalatial period (1900-1700 B.C.), mainly to its last phase (1700 B.C.).
+Pottery of the Neopalatial period (1700-1650 B.C.) was also found in some spaces.
+The predominant shapes are handleless and one-handled cups, deep and shallow small-sized bowls, basins, pithoi and pithoids, amphorae, jugs, milk jars, tea-pots and several miniature vases.
+The majority of the vase shapes from Apodoulou find parallels at Monastiraki, Phaistos, Agia Triada, Kamilari and Kommos.
+Noteworthy is an amphiconical vase with two handles and a double spout, probably of ritual function and use, as well as a peculiar bridge-spouted vase.

-The finding of seals in various spots of the settlement and a stamped loomweight indicates the involvement of the people of the settlement in the administrative control system of the era.
+The discovery of seal stones and sealed loom weights in various parts of the settlement indicates the involvement of the people of the settlement in the system of administrative control of the period.

-The architecture, finds, and geographical location of the protopalatial settlement in Apodoulou indicate that it was a rural settlement connected to the palatial centre of Monastiraki and the palace of Phaistos.
+The architecture, the finds and the geographical position of the protopalatial settlement at Apodoulou indicate that it was an agricultural settlement which was connected to the palatial center of Monastiraki and the palace of Phaistos.

 Bibliography